prs-eth/PixTransform/README.md

 # PixTransform

-PyTorch implementation of the algorithm presented in our [paper](https://arxiv.org/abs/1904.01501) [1].
+PyTorch implementation of the algorithm presented in our [paper [1]](https://arxiv.org/abs/1904.01501).
 The algorithm can be used to perform guided super-resolution, for instance:

 <img align="center" width="400px" src="imgs/Frontpage.png">